itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### Do not re-run unless necessary
 Most Effects should only re-run when needed rather than after every render.

+### skip unnecessarily re-running the Effect
+Tell React to skip unnecessarily re-running the Effect by specifying an array of dependencies as the second argument to the useEffect call.

 ### When will an Effect run?
 By default, your Effect will run after every commit.